-Latest Adoption or Version Date Capability Assessment: Administrati ve and Technical Description Related to hazard mitigation planning and coordination Location of Capability Entire Town or Selected Areas Level of Effective -ness Respons- ibility Changes Since Last Haz Mit Plan (2015) Future Improvement s to Capability 2020 CC Cons Commission Easement Program The Town owns acres of open space without conservation easements and acres with conservation easements.
-Commission has developed criteria for acquisition of Conservation Land.
-The Cons Comm receives 100% of the land use Entire Town High Conservati on Comm Purchased 1 acre on Hedgehog Mtn Road for transfer to SPNHF stewardship.
+Latest Adoption or Version Date Capability Assessment: Administrati ve and Technical Description Related to hazard mitigation planning and coordination Location of Capability Entire Town or Selected Areas Level of Effective -ness Changes Since Last Haz Mit Plan (2015) Future Improvement s to Capability 2020 CC Cons Commission Easement Program The Town hosts about 1/3 of its acreage (7,160 acres) as forested, wet, and agricultural open space with and without conservation easements Commission has developed criteria for acquisition of Conservation Land.
+The Cons Comm receives 100% of the land use change tax.
+Entire Town High Conservati on Comm Purchased 1 acre on Hedgehog Mtn Road for transfer to SPNHF stewardship.
 Much of the land is already conserved.
 Construct more trails with better accessibility for users.
 Locate grant funding for kiosks with grant funding at trailheads.
-Capital Area Public Health Network Participation The network created a plan to address mass casualty, health epidemics, etc. The Town is a member of the network and has participated in the group to develop the plan.
+Jan 2021 Network The network created a plan to address mass casualty, health epidemics, etc. The Town is a member of the network and has participated in the group to develop the plan.
 Drills and training has been conducted.
-Entire Town High Health Officer Reviewed daily briefs from CAPHN related to COVID-19 in 2020/2021.
-Dues paid annually Enhance training and capacity development for the Town, by including other personnel.
+Entire Town High Health Officer briefs from CAPHN related Enhance training and capacity development for the Town, by including other personnel.
 2020 FD Standard Operating Guidelines (SOGs) 2020 Written guidelines include how to handle structure fires, chimney fires, hazardous materials, vehicle accidents.
 The SOGs were last fully updated in 2020, but the Dept updates 5-6 sections each year.
-Entire Town Moderat e Fire Dept FD updates 5-6 sections annually.
-In 2020, updated Disciplinary Policy, & added Use of Command Vehicle, Fire Response Policy, & EMS Response Policy (Code Purple), response to COVID-19, address.
+Entire Town Moderat e Fire Dept 2020, updated Disciplinary Policy, & added Use of Command Vehicle, Fire Response Policy, & EMS Response Policy (Code Purple), response to COVID-19, address.
 Update and improve all of the SOGs continuously, including response and level of care.
 May 2020 FD General Orders Includes job descriptions for positions, info about Dept, command structure, phone numbers and facilities.
 First developed in 2011.
 Entire Town Moderat e Fire Dept Updated the Deputy Chief position Increase clarity of the general orders.
 Review and update each of the components.